Ra-mb/Portfolio/Video Game Sales/README.md

-# Chocolate Sales Analysis SQL Project
+# Video Game Sales Mini Project

 ## Project Overview

-**Project Title**: Chocolate Sales Analysis
+**Project Title**: Video Game Sales Analysis
-**Database**: `cho_sales`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze chocolate sales data.
-The project involves import database from csv file, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
+This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze video game sales data.
+The project involves import database from csv file, performing cleaning data, and answering specific business questions using Python, SQL, and Tableau.

 ## Objectives

-1. **Import chocolate sales database**: Import Chocolate sales database from csv.
+1. **Dataset From Kaggle**: Download video game sales dataset from kaggle.
+2. **Correlation Analysis**: Because we gonna sales trend in many years and accross some country.
+We need to check column that has strong correlation with main columns which is Global Sales.
-2. **Data Cleaning**: Identify and remove any records with missing or null values.
+3. **Data Cleaning**: Identify and remove any records with missing or null values and drop any column that has weak correlation with Global Sales and are not relevant to the business question.
-3. **Standardizing Data**: Identify and standardize any records to give a better visualization.
-4. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+5. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
-5. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+6. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.

 ## Project Structure

 ### 1. Database Setup

-- **Database Creation**: The project starts by import a database from `cho_sales.csv`.
+- **Database Creation**: The project starts by import a database from `game.xlsx`.

   ![Database](Images/dataset.png)